 In addition, modify the paragraph below in P.L.
 618.36

 Opt.1: An EHT beamformer that initiates an EHT TB sounding sequence shall transmit an EHT NDP Announcement frame with two or more STA Info fields and the RA field set to the broadcast address.
 The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP, which shall be followed after a SIFS by a BFRP Trigger frame.
+After an EHT beamformer initiates an EHT sounding sequence the beamformer shall only solicit EHT Compressed Beamforming until the sounding sequence is complete.
 Each EHT beamformee that is addressed by a BFRP Trigger frame shall respond after a SIFS with an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames.

 Opt.2: